Books4Languages/pressbooks-book-theme/README.md

 ### 0.2
 To use the version 2.0 of theme.
 ### 0.1
-To begin with the Austin  theme.
+To begin with the Austen  theme.

 ## Credits
 Here's a link to [WordPress Plugin Boilerplate](http://wppb.io/).